About the Journal

 Reviewers will be invited to review manuscripts, provide feedback for authors and make recommendations that assist the editors in making a decision on publication.
 Turnaround periods for review vary depending on a reviewer's workload, but we aim to be able to provide a response to authors as soon as possible, based on an online review template.

-Landscape Review will be published once or twice a year, as one or two issues in a volume, with five contributions per issue.
+Landscape Review will be published once or twice a year, as one or two issues in a volume, with up to five contributions per issue.
 The entire issue will be published online simultaneously (rather than article by article).
 Readers can register on the Landscape Review web site and receive notifications of the release of new issues.

 7. Guiding Principles